 The BISKIT-project consists of three different phases.
-The objective of the first phase is to achieve a comprehensive understanding of the South African crisis management and blood transfusion systems, including the vulnerability of the latter to different crisis situations.
+The objective of the first phase is to achieve a comprehensive understanding of the crisis management and blood transfusion systems of our partner countries, including their vulnerability of the latter to different crisis situations.
 In the second phase, we will set-up the information system.
 Finally, the user interface as well as crisis management plans will be developed.
-We will offer capacity building trainings on the use of the demonstrator and the crisis management plans to the South African as well as other relevant stakeholders.
+We will offer capacity building trainings on the use of the demonstrator and the crisis management plans to the relevant stakeholders.

-The Paul-Ehrlich Institut and the Working Group Interdisciplinary Security Research (Freie Universität Berlin) will conduct stakeholder and process analyses with the objective to model the entire South African blood transfusion and crisis management systems.
-In addition, they will conduct scenario and communication analyses to illustrate how different crises (droughts, epidemics) might affect blood supply in South Africa, and how crisis communication works.
+The Paul-Ehrlich Institut and the Working Group Interdisciplinary Security Research (Freie Universität Berlin) will conduct stakeholder and process analyses with the objective to model the entire blood transfusion and crisis management systems of our partner countries.
+In addition, they will conduct scenario and communication analyses to illustrate how different crises scenarios might affect blood supply in our partner countries, and how crisis communication works.

 The European Research Center for Information Systems (University of Münster), together with eHealth & Information Systems Africa gGmbH, will develop the information system which can support data-based decision-making.
-Using well-elaborated methods from the Enterprise Architecture domain, they will assess the current state of information system usage in the South African blood supply chain, and determine its key requirements from the blood establishments’ perspective.
+Using well-elaborated methods from the Enterprise Architecture domain, they will assess the current state of information system usage in the blood supply chains of our partner countries, and determine its key requirements from the blood establishments’ perspective.
 Afterwards, they will define and model an idealized to-be state, taking the organisational interactions between processes, software applications and information infrastructures of all partners in the blood supply chain into account, and derive the specification for the software elements of the user interface demonstrator, which will finally be developed by eHealth & Information Systems Africa gGmbH.